okramalem/RT/README.md

 IINSTALATION
 =====
-Export Files C:/RT-master
-Import You OBS RT_Scene.json and Edit Your audio devinces it Run RT.exe login Spotify app no close it or if use Itunes you need Itunes dextop app.
+Export Files C:/RT-master and Import You OBS RT_Scene.json and Edit Your audio devinces it and Run RT.exe login Spotify app no close it or if use Itunes you need Itunes dextop app.

 ABOUT
 =====